Technical Overview

 How it works

-Campaign Creation: Campaign creators set up campaigns using a smart contract called the Merkl Distribution Creator.
-This includes defining eligibility criteria, reward structures, and distribution methods.
-Campaign details are pushed onchain, along with the incentive tokens that need to be distributed
+- Campaign Creation: Campaign creators set up a campaign through a smart contract called the Merkl Distribution Creator.
+The campaign's configuration defines what activity is rewarded, who is eligible, how user scores are computed, and how rewards are distributed over time.
+These details are pushed onchain, along with the incentive tokens to be distributed.

-User Participation: Users engage with the protocol (e.g., providing liquidity, lending, borrowing) in order to earn the rewards/points as specified in the campaign.
+- User Participation: Users perform the rewarded activity (e.g., providing liquidity, lending, or borrowing) to earn the campaign's rewards or points.

-Reward Computation: At fixed intervals, a system called the Merkl Engine fetches campaigns from the Merkl Distribution Creator contract and processes reward calculations based on available onchain and offchain data and on the rules set by the campaign creator.
-After this step, users can see that they have earned rewards which are only pending as they cannot claim them yet (awaiting reward update).
+- Reward Computation: At fixed intervals, a system called the Merkl Engine fetches campaigns from the Merkl Distribution Creator contract and processes reward calculations based on available onchain and offchain data and on the rules set by the campaign creator.
+The Merkl Engine tracking is exhaustive and does not rely on discretionary snapshots.

-Reward Update: At regular intervals as well (potentially different from the reward computation intervals), the Merkl Engine generates a merkle tree from processed campaigns.
-This tree is then compressed as a merkle root that is pushed onchain to a contract called the Merkl Distributor contract.
-A reward file is also made available on the Merkl status page, in order to ensure transparency and enable anyone to manually audit past reward distributions.
+- Reward Update: After each computation, users see the pending rewards they have earned (awaiting the next onchain update).
+At regular intervals — potentially different from the computation intervals — the Merkl Engine generates a merkle tree from all processed campaigns, compresses it into a single merkle root, and pushes that root onchain to the Merkl Distributor contract.
+The matching reward file is published on the Merkl status page, so anyone can audit past distributions.

 Key Features

-Single Merkl Root per Chain: Merkl consolidates rewards from multiple campaigns into one merkle root per chain, enabling efficient batch claiming rewards from multiple different campaigns in a single transaction.
+- Single Merkle Root per Chain: Merkl consolidates rewards from every campaign into one merkle root per chain, so users can claim across multiple campaigns in a single transaction.

-Aggregated Campaigns: While campaigns operate independently, Merkl batches multiple campaign updates into a single onchain transaction
+- Aggregated Updates: Campaigns operate independently, but Merkl batches their updates into a single onchain transaction per chain.

-Unclaimed Rewards Roll Over: Users can claim their rewards at anytime they want: each merkle tree update takes the previous merkle tree state and simply adds the new rewards, which are then reflected in the published merkle root.
+- Unclaimed Rewards Roll Over: Users can claim at any time.
+Each merkle tree update starts from the previous tree's state and adds the new rewards, so unclaimed amounts always carry forward into the published root.

 🤿 Deep-Dive